TurnTable charts: History

 On 3 July 2020, TurnTable magazine launched the TurnTable Chart, with its weekly official chart TurnTable Top 50, first led by Wizkid "Ginger" featuring Burna Boy, on the number one spot.
-The chart combines single sales (digital and physical), radio airplay, and online streaming activity (including data from YouTube, Boomplay Music, Audiomack, Apple Music, Deezer and Spotify).
+The chart combines radio airplay, and online streaming activity (including data from YouTube, Boomplay Music, Audiomack, Apple Music, Deezer and Spotify).

 In March 2021, TurnTable announce its partnership with City FM 105.1, for the syndication of TurnTable Top 50.
 As the weekly results will be announced on City 105.1 FM radio show City Cafe, hosted by Melody Hassan.
 On 12 March 2021, TurnTable Charts partnered with WeTalkSound, and launched the Recording Certification of Nigeria.
 On 21 May 2021, Turntable Charts announced its partnership with The Aristokrat Group.
 As the partnership allows both companies collaborate in the exchange of data and ideas to improve music consumption, documentation, and chart culture in Nigeria.
 On 24 May 2021, Turntable Charts announce its partnership with Chocolate City, as both companies will exchange data and ideas in improving music consumption, documentation, and chart culture in Nigeria.
 On 14 July 2021, TurnTable announced its first direct partnership between TurnTable Chart, and Boomplay.
 As its partnership allows, Boomplay to distribute its data on the most streamed songs in Nigeria.

 On 30 December 2021, Oye Akideinde and Bizzle Osikoya joined TurnTable as executives.
 On 31 March 2022, TurnTable began collecting data from Apple Music, Deezer and Spotify into its charts.
 It also announce the expansion of the TurnTable Top 50 chart, into Top 100 in June 2022.